List of Caracas Metro stations

-The Caracas Metro (referred to as El Metro) is a rapid transit system operating in Caracas, capital of Venezuela.
+The Caracas Metro (referred as El Metro by locals) is a rapid transit system operating in Caracas, capital of Venezuela.
 As of 2015, including Los Teques Metro, the Caracas Metro is made up of 52 stations.

 Below is a list of the Caracas Metro lines and the stations that they serve.

 Line 1 (Red)

 Line 1 of the Caracas Metro currently serves 22 stations, and has a route length of 20.4 km.
 Its initial section opened in 1983 as the city's first rapid transit line.
 It was extended thrice during the 1980s, reaching Palo Verde, current eastern terminus, in 1989.